-Construction is very straight forward and can be completed with just the layout drawing and the PARTS LIST.
-For those who would prefer a set of written instructions, the recommended construction sequence is as follows:

-- Fit the two 8-pin IC sockets noting the direction of the 'notch'; they should be as per the drawing.
-The ICs will be fitted into these sockets as a later operation. - Fit the resistors in any order, ensuring that the correct value goes into the right position with reference to the drawings and the colour codes in the Parts List.
+- Construction is very straight forward and can be completed with just the layout drawing and the PARTS LIST.
+For those who would prefer a set of written instructions, the recommended construction sequence is as follows: - Fit the two 8-pin IC sockets noting the direction of the 'notch'; they should be as per the drawing.
+The ICs will be fitted into these sockets as a later operation. - fitted into these sockets as a later operation.
+Fit the resistors in any order, ensuring that the correct value goes into the right position with reference to the drawings and the colour codes in the Parts List.
 Each component when fitted and soldered, should have its spare lead length cut off.
-You may find the Soldering Tips sketch useful. - D1 comes next; note the dark bar on the component and that when fitted, it coincides with the dark bar shown on the drawing. - C2,C3, C6, C7, C8 & C9 can now be fitted either way round; just ensure that C8 & C9 are the .22 square components.
+You may find the Soldering Tips sketch useful. - D1 comes next; note the dark bar on the component and that when fitted, it coincides with the dark bar shown on the drawing. - C2,C3, C6, C7 & C8 can now be fitted either way round; just ensure that C7 & C8 are the .22 square components.
 Solder in each capacitor then clip off the spare wire. - Fit the electrolytic capacitors C1, C4 (100uF) & C5 (1uF), noting their polarity (see drawings) and taking care that it complies with the + & shown.
-Once again, cutting off the spare wire after soldering. - Fit and solder the three-legged trimmers VR1 (4K7) VR2 (100K) VR3 (100K) & VR4 (4K7) now; they only fit one way. - The 3-pin header H1 can now be fitted.
+Once again, cutting off the spare wire after soldering. - Fit and solder the three-legged trimmers VR1 (4K7) VR2 (100K) & VR3 (4K7) now; they only fit one way. - The 3-pin header H1 can now be fitted.
 Make sure that the short ends are soldered, leaving the long ends of the pins above the PCB.
-This is the connection for the speed controller lead, which will save you using a 'Y' lead (always to be avoided as they are very costly and take up valuable space). - The miniature switch SW1 can now be soldered in.
-Make sure that the 'ON' '1' & '2' are exactly as per drawing. - The speaker screw-connector comes next (K1).
+This is the connection for the speed controller lead, which will save you using a 'Y' lead (always to be avoided as they are very costly and take up valuable space). - The speaker screw-connector comes next (K1).
 It can be fitted with holes to the left or right as you wish.
 The space to the right is a little larger.
 You require an 8 ohm speaker.
-A mylar speaker of almost any size will do the job. - 8/ A 3-wire lead is supplied for the connection to the receiver.
+A mylar speaker of almost any size will do the job. - A 3-wire cable is supplied to connect the unit to the receiver.
 Connect the Positive + lead (Red) and Negative lead (Black) to the + and holes as per the drawing.
 The third lead is the signal lead (White). - The final job is to fit the two ICs into their sockets.
 Observe that the 'notch' or moulded dot is at the correct end.